omeka/omeka-s-enduser/docs/sites/site_resources.md

 The settings in the Item Pool tab allow you to set the parameters for the pool.
 You can use one or more of the search options:

-* *Search by class*: search by resource Class.
+*Search by Class*: select a class by which to search from the dropdown menu

-* *Search by value*: search for a term or phrase.
+*Search by value*: search for a term or phrase which you enter

 - The first selector allows you to specify a property to search.
-    - The second selector allows you to set the relationship the property has exactly, does not have exactly, contains, or does not contain the value you enter in the text area.
+- The second selector allows you to set the relationship the property has with the value.
+The options are:
+	- is exactly,
+	- is not exactly,
+	- contains,
+	- does not contain,
+	- is resource with ID,
+	- is not resource with ID,
+	- has any value (there is something in the property), and
+	- has no values.
-    - finally, there is a text field for you to enter the value you want the property to have.
+- Finally, there is a text field for you to enter the value you want the property to have.

-* *Search by item set*: include all items within a specific item set.
-This is the only criteria where adding will actually broaden the pool - selecting a second item set will include all items in Item Set A or in Item Set B.
+To find a resource ID, go to the resource and look at the url in your browser's address bar.
+The numbers at the end of the url are the resource ID.

-Once you have multiple sites, there is also an option for *In site pool.* This dropdown lists all sites on the installation by owner.
+*In site pool*: select from a dropdown menu of all the sites on the Omeka S installation, sorted by user-owner.
+This dropdown lists all sites on the installation by owner.
 You do not need to select the current site - this dropdown is only there so you can build searches using other sites' pools.

+*Search by item set*: select from a dropdown of item sites.

 ![The Item Pool tab on site settings, with a red rectangle around the dropdown for "In site pool"](../sites/sitesfiles/sites_itempool2.png)

 If you have already set terms for an item pool, the Item Pool page will display a message above the table of search options, with the number of items in the current site pool (see the image below).
 The number functions as a link which takes you to an admin-side browse of all the items in the site's item pool. *Note that clicking the link takes you outside of the Sites admin*